Magic poster

 The inciting incident occurs at 13 minutes when One year later: Corky is now a huge success with Fats the dummy as his partner.
 The disruption happened off-screen - he found his "solution" to anxiety..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Corky actively chooses to flee to the Catskills rather than face the medical exam that would expose his mental illness.
+This reveals the protagonist's commitment to Corky actively chooses to flee to the Catskills rather than face the medical exam that would expose his mental illness.
 He crosses into hiding and isolation., moving from reaction to action.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Corky murders Duke with an oar.
 His last connection to normalcy dies.
-The "whiff of death" - both literal murder and the death of any hope for redemption or normal life., indicates the protagonist at their lowest point.
+The "whiff of death" - both literal murder and the death of any hope for redemption or normal life., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Corky realizes he cannot escape Fats or live with what he's done.
 The synthesis: acceptance that he and Fats are one, and that this can only end one way - death., demonstrating the transformation achieved throughout the journey.